marbx/LearnWix3/exercise/README.md

 Features
-- Build 64bit and 32 msi
+- Build 64bit and 32 msi using only WiX and PowerShell
-- Use  "ProgramFiles64Folder" and "ProgramFilesFolder" as defaults.
-- Use  CommonAppDataFolder for Config

 ### Links